Review of Samsung Galaxy Tab S6: the most “charged” tablet on Android

 </ img>

 The fingerprint scanner works accurately and quickly (asfor screen).
-It is not an ultrasound that is used, but an optical version, but there were no problems with its operation.
-It works without problems from any angle.
+It is not the ultrasonic, but the optical version that is used, but there were no problems with its operation.
+Works without problems at any angle.

 </ p>